-Applications must be received before 30 June 2013.
+Applications must be received before close of business 30 June 2017.

-A person willfully making a false declaration is liable to substantial penalty.
+A person wilfully making a false declaration is liable to substantial penalty.

 If you are experiencing difficulties meeting your rates payments and are experiencing financial hardship please contact us to arrange tailored payment plan to meet your circumstances.
 All arrangements are strictly confidential.